mr-beerkiss/frontend-style-guide/javascript/README.md

     var isJedi = getProp('jedi');
     ```

+  - Only use the `delete` keyword if you want to remove a property from an object's iterated list
+  of keys or if you wish to change the result of `if (key in obj)`.
+In modern Javascript engines,
+  changing the number of object properties is much slower than reassigning the value.
+Use `null`
+  for this.

+    ```javascript
+    // bad
+    delete myObject._myValue;

+    // good
+    myObject._myValue = null;
+    ```

+  - Never assign `undefined` to a value since that is an oxymoron because you've now _defined_
+  a value to be equal to `undefined`.
+If you wish to indicate that a value has been purposefully
+  uninitialised then use `null` instead.

+  The reason for this is largely historical, since older browsers would allow you to create a value
+  called `undefined` and assign a value to it.
+That is why a lot of IIFE modules include
+  `undefined` in their argument list to ensure `undefined` remains undefined in that module's
+  execution space.

+    ```javascript
+    // bad
+    myValue = undefined;

+    // good
+    myValue = null;
+    ```

 **[⬆ back to top](#table-of-contents)**

 ## Variables

   - Always use `var` to declare variables.
 Not doing so will result in global variables.
-We want to avoid polluting the global namespace.
-Captain Planet warned us of that.
+  We want to avoid polluting the global namespace!

     ```javascript
     // bad